AaronKim218/arbitrage-web-scraping/strategy.md

 FIRST IMPLEMENTATION:
-- looking only at lakers games
+- looking only at lakers games done

 FINAL FUNCTIONALITY:
 - allow user to pick sports to consider from a given list
 - gives list of opportunites with bets for the specific sites

+Data struct:
+2d array x = site y = team

+Sites to consider:
+Fanduel
+Draftkings